 As we grow older, our skin loses moisture and elasticity and begins to show the signs of ageing.
 Whether you are looking to smooth out wrinkles, enhance facial contours, volumize lips, brighten and refresh your eye area or simply revitalise and hydrate your skin, dermal fillers offer an instant, subtle and long–lasting, answer.

-Juvéderm® is the leading range of dermal fillers and used by Dr Mica for a natural-looking, younger-looking you.
+Juvéderm® and Restylane are the leading range of dermal fillers and used for a natural-looking, younger-looking you.

 Areas that can be treated: